List of Dinosaur King characters: Dinosaurs

 Other Info: It has rainbow color that is seen on its skull roof when Dr. Z experimented on it prior to the series.
 It recognized Dr. Z when he tried to reclaim it, but attacked him in confusion and later again after he and Ursula set Terry and Spiny on him.
 For some reason, it was drawn to the light of the sun.
-The experiment made it so powerful that it easily defeated Terry and Chomp with Dynamic Ray, but it used up its energy on a second Dynamic Ray trying to clear away the clouds and so reverted to its card form.
+The experiment made it so powerful that it easily defeated Terry with Dynamic Ray, but it used up its energy on a second Dynamic Ray trying to clear away the clouds and so reverted to its card form.
 It worked with Dr. Z in the battle against Seth's Black Tyrannosaurus, though it still didn't like Dr. Z trying to ride on its back.